LuckyBOYZ/RegexDataGenerator/README.md

 Application let you save a time on creating dummy data for example when you want to use `json-server` to create API for your front-end application. <br>
 In short: RegexDataGenerator is using regular expressions to generate json file based on regular expression or by special property value to generate random real data (like PESEL or polish names).

 > :notebook_with_decorative_cover: **WORTH TO MENTION:** every available syntax for regular expressions you can
 > check [here](https://github.com/curious-odd-man/RgxGen#supported-syntax)
-> and every limitation are available [here](https://github.com/curious-odd-man/RgxGen#limitations)
+> and every limitation is available [here](https://github.com/curious-odd-man/RgxGen#limitations)

 # Requirements